Are you feeling discouraged, disconnected, or disillusioned with your faith? If so, you may be experiencing spiritual fatigue.

 - Unmet Expectations

-Although we experience many unpleasant situations in life, they don’t have to hold us captive and diminish our trust in God, his faithfulness or His ability to guide us toward spiritual healing and fulfilling His plan for our lives.
+Although you experience many unpleasant situations in life, they don’t have to hold you captive and diminish your trust in God, His love and faithfulness, or His ability to guide you toward spiritual healing and fulfilling His plan for your life.

 “When there is no longer any opportunity for doubt, there is no opportunity for faith either.”